The sea did not care about Kalinganagar.

 She opened her eyes.
 Adjusted the pot.
 Stirred the dal without looking at him.

 He went back inside.
-He was smiling when he opened the pothi, and he was still smiling ten minutes later when he had stopped reading and was simply sitting, looking at nothing, thinking about the teel above her lip.
+He was still smiling ten minutes later when he had stopped reading and was simply sitting, looking at nothing, thinking about the teel above her lip.

-At the Bhakta Ghara, where the men of Kalinganagar gathered most evenings on the wide stone verandah under the neem tree — to talk, to argue mildly, to watch the lanes and do nothing in particular — the subject of Bishu came up the way it always came up.
+At the Bhakta Ghara, where the men of Kalinganagar gathered most evenings on the wide stone verandah under the neem tree, the subject of Bishu came up the way it always came up.
 Sideways.
 As if nobody had intended it.

 It was Madhu who started it, splitting a koli with his thumbnail and not looking at anyone.

-“I heard from the rice merchant at the Puri market,” he said, “that the soldiers of Kalinga have been asking questions.
+“I heard from the rice merchant at Puri,” he said, “that the soldiers of Kalinga have been asking questions.
 About who built the new Jagannath shrine at Sakshigopal.”

-“And?” said old Hara, who was already tilted against the pillar with his eyes mostly shut.
+“And?” said old Hara, already tilted against the pillar with his eyes mostly shut.

 “Someone told them it was the work of a Sthapati from Kalinganagar.”

-“King Narasimhadeva has visited the Puri temple three times this year,” said Gopala, the younger one, pulling his dhoti tighter against the evening wind.
-“They say the king is restless.
-That he wants to build something — something that has not existed before.
+“King Narasimhadeva has visited the Puri temple three times this year,” said Gopala, the younger one, pulling his dhoti against the evening wind.
+“They say the king wants to build something — something that has not existed before.
 A temple so grand that the gods themselves would pause to look at it.”

-“If the king of Kalinga truly hears the name Sthapati Bishu Maharana,” he said slowly, “he will not sleep until he has found him.”
+“If the king of Kalinga truly hears the name Sthapati Bishu Maharana,” he said, “he will not sleep until he has found him.”

 “And our Bishu?” said Gopala.

-“Our Bishu,” he said, “will stun the entire kingdom.
+“Our Bishu will stun the entire kingdom.
 He will raise something that will make all of Kalinga weep with wonder.”

 Old Hara opened one eye.
 “First someone must untangle him from UshaRani long enough to hold a chisel.”

-The Bhakta Ghara verandah filled with laughter, warm and unhurried, the kind that floats through a village in the evening when nobody is in a hurry.
-It drifted through the lanes, past the courtyard of the northern house where UshaRani was covering the fire for the night.
-She heard the laughter and shook her head, smiling without knowing the joke.
+The verandah filled with laughter — warm, unhurried, the kind that floats through a village evening when no one is in a hurry.
+It drifted through the lanes.
+UshaRani, covering the fire for the night, heard it and shook her head, smiling without knowing the joke.

 That night, Bishu lay on his side and watched her sleep.

 The room was dark except for the lamp by the threshold.
 Through the open window came the sound of the sea and the faint sweetness of the bara koli.
-Her face in the lamplight was entirely at rest — the bow of her lips slightly parted, the teel above the corner of her mouth catching the small light and holding it.
+Her face in the lamplight was entirely at rest — the bow of her lips slightly parted, the teel above the corner of her mouth catching the small light.

-He had three things in the world he could not have named living without.
+Three things he could not have named living without.

 He closed his eyes.